acushner-xaxis/misty_py/README.md

 - almost fully featured
 - testing in progress with a field trial version
 - will always remain public
+- expect things to break for a bit

 ##### installation
 - use python 3.7